ModelarData/ModelarDB-RS/docs/dev/README.md

   - **Parser** - Extensions to Apache DataFusion's SQL parser.
 The first extension adds support for creating time series tables with a timestamp, one or more fields, and zero or more tags.
 The second adds support for adding a `INCLUDE address[, address+]` clause before `SELECT`.
+- [modelardb_test](/crates/modelardb_test) - Library providing functionality for testing ModelarDB.
-  - **Test** - Constants and functionality for data generation for use in tests.
+  - **Data Generation** - Functionality for generating data with a specific structure for use in tests.
+  - **Table** - Constants and functionality for testing normal tables and time series tables.
 - [modelardb_types](/crates/modelardb_types) - Library of shared macros and types for use by the other crates.
   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
   - **Functions** - Functions for operating on the types.